Rudolph Simonsen

-Rudolph Hermann Simonsen (April 30, 1889 – March 28, 1947) was a Danish composer who studied under Otto Malling.
+Rudolph Hermann Simonsen (April 30, 1889 in Copenhagen, Denmark – March 28, 1947 in Copenhagen, Denmark) was a Danish composer and pianist.

 In 1928, he won a bronze medal in the art competitions of the Olympic Games for his Symphony No. 2: Hellas.

+He studied under Otto Malling and Agnes Adler.

-From 1931 Simonsen headed Royal Danish Academy of Music.
+From 1931 to 1947 Simonsen headed the Royal Danish Academy of Music.

+He has received the Danish chivalric order, Order of the Dannebrog.